google-site-verification: google4aa8a52bf1bbbc9c.html

 Living Blues Magazine – Latest Edition

-The latest edition of Living Blues Magazine is out with features on soul great William Bell, Chicago bassist Snapper Mitchum, Downtown Charles Brown, plus their Let It Roll series that focuses on Lead Belly, along with the publication’s broad recording review section and additional extensive features.
-This writer has been a Living Blues subscriber for 36+ years, and I can’t stress enough how vital this magazine is to the blues.
+The latest edition of Living Blues Magazine is out with features on Tony Coleman, Tee Dee Youngs, Carlton Washington, and Linwood Taylor, along with their Let It Roll series that focuses on Stevie Ray Vaughan at Epic Records, and of course, the publication’s broad recording review section and additional extensive features.
+This writer has been a Living Blues subscriber for 36+ years, and though I may not always agree with their record reviews or their journalistic direction, I can’t stress enough how vital this magazine is to the blues.
 Please consider a subscription if you don’t already have one and support the magazine’s fine work, and the blues in general.

 A Reminder To Support “Live” Blues And Purchase A Blues Recording